 Camera Management -> Open the Port of the camera -> check “extended transmission”.

 We do not recommend painting your cameras and doing so will void your warranty.
 Cameras are white specifically to keep the camera cooler in the sun.
 Darker paints will absorb more heat and cause extra stress on the components inside the camera.
 This may also limit the mobility and aiming capability of the camera at the rotation points.

-It is also important to note that making a camera any color other than white will make it overheat at lower environmental temperatures - even when the temperature ratings are the same.
-Temperature ratings rate the internal temperatures of the components - not the environmental temperature (how hot it is outside).
+It is also important to note that making a camera any color other than white will make it overheat at lower environmental temperatures, even when the temperature ratings are the same.
+Temperature ratings are relative to the internal temperatures of the components, not the environmental temperature (how hot it is outside).
 Because of this, a black camera will always fail before a white camera will.
 This is why we only carry white cameras.

 Making a camera any color other than white will make it overheat at lower environmental temperatures - even when the temperature ratings are the same.
 Temperature ratings rate the internal temperatures of the components - not the environmental temperature (how hot it is outside).
 Because of this, a black camera will always fail before a white camera will.
 This is why we only carry white cameras.

-Motion is triggered by pixel changes so anything that changes in the image will be picked up as motion.
-Unfortunately, insects are attracted to Infrared and will fly in front of the cameras view.
+Motion is triggered by pixel changes.
+Anything that changes in the image will be picked up as motion.
+Unfortunately, insects are attracted to Infrared and will fly in front of the camera’s view.
 Setting the sensitivity on the camera will help somewhat, but insects will fly close and the IR will reflect off of them and still trigger motion.

-You can install a bug zapper near the camera to kill the bugs or apply some insect repellent or lavendar on the camera base or close to the camera to ward them off.
+You can install a bug zapper near the camera to kill the bugs.
+Also, try applying some insect repellent or lavender on the camera base, or in the vicinity of the camera to ward them off.

 Other customers have opted to add an external 850nm infrared light away from the camera and disable the IR on the camera itself so that the insects are attracted to the added IR rather than the camera.